 - Apply online for your loan and follow the loan process as designated by your lender.

-What You Need to Obtain an International Student Loan:
+What You Need for International Student Loans in the USA

 - Acceptance into an Eligible U.S. Academic Institution